linziyingzz/Peace-agreement/border/README.md

 ## Step 2 Africa(excl MENA)

-From the assignment 2 result and the above result, we can see that Afirca(excl MENA) is the most worthwhile area to analyze the connection between border and natural resource.
+From the picture above, we can see that lots of country is in Africa area.
+With the analysis from assignment 2, we can reduce the area to Africa(excl MENA) that is the most worthwhile area to analyze.
 So we do the steps as follows:

 * Reduce the analysis area to Africa(excl MENA)